 The year ended March 31, 2020, was the first year of a transition period to the BMA's new BSCR model.
-As of March 31, 2022, AICL has completely transitioned to the new BSCR model, a three-year transition period.
-BLIC is on the third of a six-year transition period, and Argus Group is on the third of a four-year transition period.
+AICL and Argus Group have completely transitioned to the new BSCR model.
+As of March 31, 2023, BLIC is on the fourth of a six-year transition period.
 All entities exceed these revised regulatory requirements with current capital levels, assuming full transition to the new requirements.